 Certifications and Degrees

-In this role, the best-paying skill appears to be Telemetry; individuals who claim it among their capabilities enjoy a higher median salary of $56.00.
-Customer Service is regularly seen around here; one in ten of those surveyed report it as a core competency.
-Other top skills include Scheduling, Electronic Medical Records, and Acute Care.
+In this role, the best-paying skill appears to be Emergency Room; individuals who claim it among their capabilities enjoy a higher median salary of around $38.11 per hour.
+One of the more prevalent skills at Dignity Health is Acute Care, with approximately one in ten considering it a key competency.
+Some other standard skills here are Customer Service, Scheduling, and Intensive Care Unit.

 Benefits and Perks